woodnsec/IoT-Forensics/milestone-3.md

 - [Outcomes](#outcomes)
 - [Hinderances](#hinderances)
 ## Overview
 (insert brief overview of efforts made)

+This milestone was primarily concerned with conducting further research on IoT forensic frameworks and hands-on experimentation.

 ## Outcomes